A stable and adaptive polygenic signal detection method based on repeated sample splitting: Simulation studies

 \subsection{Simulation designs}

 To evaluate the performance of $T_{dc}$ and compare it to tests proposed by \citet{Guo2016} and \citet{Wu2019}, we consider two simulation designs.
-Design one simulates $G$, where we can explicitly specify and study effects of different model parameters, while design two builds upon a set of real genotypes.
-Design one considers sample size of $2n=200$ or 1500 and dimension $J \in \{10,50,200,400,1000,4000\}$.
-It generates $G$ based on a multivariate normal distribution with mean vector $0$ and correlation matrix $\Sigma_g=\{\rho^{|i-j|}\}_{J \times J}$, where $\rho=0.2,0.5,0.8$, and $i$ and $j=1,\ldots,J$.
-That is, we use the autoregressive model for correlation between the $J$ variants.
-For design two, $G$ comes from an application sample of $2n=1409$ individuals and a set of $J=3754$ genetic variants; for a more streamlined presentation, we present simulation results of design two in section \ref{application}, along with application results.
+Design one simulates $G$, while design two builds upon real genetic data from applications.
+Design one considers sample size of $2n=200$ or $1500$ and dimension $J \in \{10,50,200,400,1000,4000\}$.
+It generates $G$ based on a multivariate normal distribution with mean vector $0$ and (autoregressive) correlation matrix $\Sigma_g=\{\rho^{|i-j|}\}_{J \times J}$, where $\rho=0.2,0.5,0.8$, and $i$ and $j=1,\ldots,J$.
+For simulation design two, $G$ comes from two applications, where $2n=1409$ and $J=3754$ SNPs, and $2n=71$ and $J=4088$ gene-expression levels, respectively.
+For a more streamlined presentation, we present simulation results of design two in Section \ref{application}, along with application results.